 European-style urban appropriate utility bicycles.

-A fine example of state of the art utility cycling technology.
+Another fine example of state of the art utility cycling technology:

 Folding bicycles enable 'inter-modal' transport as they can be used in conjunction with public transport or drive>park> ride situations.